Skip to main content

 Verbier ski area

-Verbier was once a simple village inhabited by cows and herdsmen, then after the Second World War a study by the Swiss government concluded it was an ideal spot for a ski resort, and in 1946 the first lift system was installed.
-The Médran cable car was inaugurated in 1950, beginning a lift building programme, however, it wasn't until the sixties and seventies that skiing really took off and it began to emerge as one of the leading ski resorts in the Alps.
+Verbier was once a simple village inhabited by cows and herdsmen.
+When the Swiss government concluded it was an ideal spot for a ski resort, the first lift system was installed in 1946.

 A popular resort, not only for its great piste skiing and challenging off-piste, Verbier has a (well-deserved) reputation for aprés ski and nightlife.
 Loved by the rich and famous, this Swiss ski area has something for everyone.